Boolean proportions: Comparison

-Surprisingly, \citeS{Klein82} notion of boolean proportions in \prettyref{equ:abcd_Klein82} coincides with our \prettyref{def:abcz} evaluated in $(\mathbb B,\neg,B)$ and $(\mathbb B,\lor,\neg,B)$, where $B$ is any set subset of $\mathbb B$.
-Recall from \prettyref{thm:neg} that in $(\mathbb B,\neg,B)$ we have In \prettyref{thm:lor_neg} we have further derived This is equivalent to \citeS{Klein82} definition \prettyref{equ:abcd_Klein82}. \citeA{Miclet09}, on the other hand, do not consider the proportions $0:1::1:0$ and $1:0::0:1$ to be in boolean proportion, `justified' on page 642 as follows: \begin{quote} The two other cases, namely $0:1::1:0$ and $1:0::0:1$, do not fit the idea that $a$ is to $b$ as $c$ is to $d$, since the changes from $a$ to $b$ and from $c$ to $d$ are not in the same sense.
+Surprisingly, Klein's notion of boolean proportions in \prettyref{equ:abcd_Klein82} coincides with our notion evaluated in $(\{0,1\})$, $(\{0,1\},\neg,B)$, $(\{0,1\},+,1)$, and $(\{0,1\},\lor,\neg,B)$, where $B$ is any set subset of $\{0,1\}$.
+Recall from \prettyref{t:B} that in $(\{0,1\})$ we have In Theorems \ref{t:neg} and \ref{t:lor_neg} we have further derived This is equivalent to Klein's definition \prettyref{equ:abcd_Klein82}.

+\cite{Miclet09}, on the other hand, do not consider the proportions to be in boolean proportion, `justified' on page 642 as follows: \begin{quote} The two other cases, namely $0:1::1:0$ and $1:0::0:1$, do not fit the idea that $a$ is to $b$ as $c$ is to $d$, since the changes from $a$ to $b$ and from $c$ to $d$ are not in the same sense.
 They in fact correspond to cases of maximal analogical dissimilarity, where `$d$ is not at all to $c$ what $b$ is to $a$', but rather `$c$ is to $d$ what $b$ is to $a$'.
-It emphasizes the non symmetry of the relations between $b$ and $a$, and between $d$ and $c$. \end{quote} Arguably, this is counter-intuitive as in case negation is available (which it implicitly is in \citeS{Miclet09} framework), commonsense tells us that `$a$ is to its negation $\neg a$ what $c$ is to its negation $\neg c$' makes sense, and $z\to\neg z$ (or, equivalently, $\neg z\to z$) is therefore a plausible characteristic justification of $0:1::1:0$ and $1:0::0:1$ in our framework.
+It emphasizes the non symmetry of the relations between $b$ and $a$, and between $d$ and $c$. \end{quote} Arguably, this is counter-intuitive as in case negation is available (which it implicitly is in \cite{Miclet09}), given the injectivity (and simplicity) of the negation operation, it is reasonable to conclude that `$a$ is to its negation $\neg a$ what $c$ is to its negation $\neg c$', and $x\to\neg x$ (or, equivalently, $\neg x\to x$) is therefore a plausible \textit{characteristic} justification of $0:1::1:0$ and $1:0::0:1$ in our framework.

-To summarize, our framework differs substantially from the aforementioned models: \begin{enumerate} \item Our model is algebraic in nature and it is naturally embedded within a much more general model of analogical proportions \cite{Antic_i4}.
-This is not the case for the aforementioned frameworks.
+To summarize, our framework differs substantially from the aforementioned models: \begin{enumerate} \item Our model is algebraic in nature and it is naturally embedded within a general model of analogical proportions formulated within the general language of universal algebra.

 \item In our model, we make the underlying universe and its functions and constants explicit, which allows us to make fine distinctions between different boolean domains.
-For example, we can distinguish between $(\mathbb B,\neg)$---a structure in which we can detect equality and inequality---and $(\mathbb B)$ where only equality can be detected.
-This is not the case in the aforementioned frameworks.